Islamic architecture: Hypostyle hall

 A hypostyle, i.e., an open hall supported by columns, is considered to be derived from architectural traditions of Achaemenid period Persian assembly halls (apadana).
 This type of building originated from the Roman-style basilica with an adjacent courtyard surrounded by colonnades, like Trajan's Forum in Rome.
 The Roman type of building has developed out of the Greek agora.
 In Islamic architecture, the hypostyle hall is the main feature of the hypostyle mosque.
-One of the earliest hypostyle mosques is the Tarikhaneh Mosque in Iran, dating back to the eighth century.

 Some scholars refer to the early hypostyle mosque with courtyard as the "Arab plan" or "Arab-type" mosque.

-Such mosques were constructed mostly under the Umayyad and Abbasid dynasties; subsequently, however, the simplicity of this type of plan limited the opportunities for further development, and as a result, these mosques gradually fell out of popularity in some regions.
+An early model of the hypostyle mosque was the Prophet's Mosque in Medina, which was expanded into this form during the 7th and early 8th century and influenced the form of early mosques.
+Further mosques of this type were constructed under the Umayyad and Abbasid dynasties; subsequently, however, the simplicity of this type of plan limited the opportunities for further development, and as a result, these mosques gradually fell out of popularity in some regions.